KeystrokeCascade/chemistree-counter/README.md

-# chemistree-counter
+# Chemistree Counter
- How many fanfics has Chemistree written instead of updating Calling Names?
+A silly website for counting how many fanfics Chemistree has written on AO3 since last updating my favourite fic, Calling Names.